meldew/2023_Bachelor_Project_AGV_Docking/README.md

 # Setup Instructions

 NOTE:
 This package has only been tested with ROS Melodic and VMware Workstation 17 Player.
-It has not been tested with other ROS versions or on a clean Linux machine.
-Throughout the guide, make sure to follow the instructions for ROS Melodic and Robotino.
+It has not been tested with other ROS versions or on a clean Linux machine. --Throughout the guide, make sure to follow the instructions for ROS Melodic and Robotino.

 Installation: